rsksmart/rif-ui/README.md

 MIT © [rsksmart](https://github.com/rsksmart)

 ## Acknowledgments
+ - This library was created with [create-react-library](https://github.com/transitive-bullshit/create-react-library).
+A great project to start you own library.
  - Thanks to [EVM Networks](https://github.com/ethereum-lists/chains) for providing the data source of network objects as a JSON, which inspired us to create the `NetworkInfo` interface